okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 Okta doesn't perform DELETE operations on User objects in your SCIM application.

 If a user is deactivated or removed from your integration inside Okta, then Okta sends a request to your SCIM application to set the `active` attribute to `false`.
-There is no deprovisioning event sent for users that are suspended inside Okta.
+There's no deprovisioning event sent for users that are suspended inside Okta.

 * For all new OIN app integrations, this request to update a User object is sent through a PATCH method request.
 * For any custom app integrations created using the AIW, this request is sent through a PUT method request.